This time, Kris Bryant’s homer against the Marlins is a game-winner for the Cubs

 In the process, Kris added a signature moment to his strong stretch at the plate in late April and early May.

-With the game tied at two in the bottom of the ninth and a pair of runners on base, Bryant hit a two-run homer to left-center field to give the Cubs a walk-off 5-2 victory over Miami at Wrigley Field.
+With the game tied at two in the bottom of the ninth and a pair of runners on base, Bryant hit a two-run homer to left-center field to give the Cubs a walk-off 5-2 victory over Miami.
 The third baseman was mobbed by his teammates at home plate after reaching home plate and was eventually soaked with water in a warm celebration on a chilly night at Wrigley Field.

-The Cubs are now 20-13 on the season and with a Cardinals loss reclaimed first place in the NL Central.
+The Cubs are now 20-13, and with a Cardinals loss reclaimed first place in the NL Central.
 Yet the most encouraging thing comes from Bryant, who is finding the hitting stroke that defined the first three seasons of his career.

+It’s the third-straight game in which the third baseman has hit a homer, coming after a Grand Slam on Sunday night against the Cardinals and the Monday night blast off Romo.
+This one came with the game tied at two in the ninth with runners on first and third with one out.

+Adam Conley came out with three-straight fastballs to Bryant, but he wouldn’t get away with a fourth, as Bryant dropped that delivery into the first four rows of the bleachers to give the Cubs a victory.